- LastPass for Android

 - About LastPass: Shows information about the LastPass Application

-- Logoff: Log off your LastPass account
+- Log Out: Log out of your LastPass account

 There are many useful and important preferences available for the Android application.
 Preferences are found under the Menu button > More > when in your Vault: